Basic Usage

 Request Supplies Can Hold Any Type

-Request suppliers aren't limited to objects.
+Request services aren't limited to objects.
 They can hold any TypeScript type:

 // Simple types